travis-ci/docs-travis-ci-com/user/enterprise/tcie-3.x-setting-up-travis-ci-enterprise.md

 ## 3. Running builds!

-Skip over to the [OnBoarding Guide](/user/onboarding/) and connect some repositories to your new Travis CI Setup!
+Skip over to the [Onboarding Guide](/user/onboarding/) and connect some repositories to your new Travis CI Setup!